Perivel/domeniere.js/README.md

-# Fragment
+# Vessel
-Fragment is a library to assist in creating framework-independent applications.
+Vessel is a library to assist in creating framework-independent applications.

-# How Fragment Fits into Your Architecture
+# How Vessel Fits into Your Architecture

-# How Fragment Helps
+# How Vessel Helps
-**Clean Architecture**: Fragment helps keep your architectures small, simple, and clean.
+**Clean Architecture**: Vessel helps keep your architectures small, simple, and clean.
-**Create Portable Applications**: Fragment makes no assumptions as to which Framework, Database, or external services you are using.
-Instead the details of these services can be injected to work with your fragment application.
+**Create Portable Applications**: Vessel makes no assumptions as to which Framework, Database, or external services you are using.
+Instead the details of these services can be injected to work with your Vessel application.

 # Domain Drien Design
-Fragment makes use of a lot of concepts from [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html).
+Vessel makes use of a lot of concepts from [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html).

 # Getting Started
 Copy the repository link and run the following command in your project